Differences between Trailing PE vs Forward PE Ratio

 What is Forward PE Ratio

-Let us now look at what Forward PE Ratio Formula is –
+Let us now look at how to calculate Forward PE Ratio using Formula –

 Forward PE Ratio Formula = Price Per Share / Forecasted EPS over the next 12 months